Harvard professor arrested by US immigration agents after firing pellet gun near synagogue

 Follow topic:

-BOSTON, Dec 4 - U.S. immigration authorities arrested a visiting professor at Harvard Law School this week after he pleaded guilty to discharging a pellet gun outside a Massachusetts synagogue the day before Yom Kippur, the U.S. Department of Homeland Security said on Thursday.
+BOSTON - US immigration authorities arrested a visiting professor at Harvard Law School this week after he pleaded guilty to discharging a pellet gun outside a Massachusetts synagogue the day before Yom Kippur, the US Department of Homeland Security said on Dec 4.

+Assoc Prof Gouvea said he was using a pellet gun to hunt rats nearby, according to a police report.

-He agreed last month to plead guilty to illegally discharging the pellet gun and serve six months of pretrial probation.
-Other charges he faced for disturbing the peace, disorderly conduct, and vandalizing property were dismissed as part of the plea deal.
+He agreed in November to plead guilty to illegally discharging the pellet gun and serve six months of pretrial probation.
+Other charges he faced for disturbing the peace, disorderly conduct, and vandalising property were dismissed as part of the plea deal.

 Despite the Trump administration’s claims, the Temple Beth Zion has previously told its community members that the incident did not appear to have been fueled by antisemitism, a view shared by the Brookline Police Department, which investigated the matter.

-The temple has said that police informed it that Gouvea was "unaware that he lived next to, and was shooting his BB gun next to, a synagogue or that it was a religious holiday."
+The temple has said that police informed it that Assoc Prof Gouvea was “unaware that he lived next to, and was shooting his BB gun next to, a synagogue or that it was a religious holiday”.
 REUTERS